r-lib/usethis/README.md

 #> ● Use `requireNamespace("MASS", quietly = TRUE)` to test if package is installed
 #> ● Then use `MASS::fun()` to refer to functions.

-use_dev_package("callr")
-#> ✔ Adding 'callr' to Imports field in DESCRIPTION
-#> ✔ Adding 'r-lib/callr' to Remotes field in DESCRIPTION

 # Set up various packages ---------------------------------------------
 use_roxygen_md()
 #> ✔ Setting Roxygen field in DESCRIPTION to 'list(markdown = TRUE)'
-#> ✔ Setting RoxygenNote field in DESCRIPTION to '6.1.0'
+#> ✔ Setting RoxygenNote field in DESCRIPTION to '6.1.1'
 #> ● Run `devtools::document()`

 use_rcpp()